nusnauyiy/ShearSenseDataCollection/README.md

 ## Features and Interpretation of the Software Output
 ### Visualization of serial data

 Each visualization session is an animation that changes according to the action being performned on the sensor.
-A charonological sequence of which demonstrating constant touch from a participant is shown below:
+A chronological sequence of which demonstrating constant touch from a participant is shown below:

 ![Software viz 1](img/image_54.png)
 ![Software viz 2](img/image_61.png)